informedcitizenry/z80DotNet/README.md

             ld  a,'A'    ;; 3e 00
 ```

-These directives do not affect the `none` encoding, which cannot be changed.
+These directives do not have any effect if no (`none`) encoding is selected.

-Entire character sets can also be mapped, with the translation code treated as the first codepoint in the output range.
-The start and endpoints in the character set to be remapped can either be expressed as a two-character string literal or as expressions.
+Entire character sets can also be mapped, with the re-mapped code point treated as the first in the output range.
+The start and endpoints in the character set to be re-mapped can either be expressed as a two-character string literal or as expressions.

 ```
         ;; output lower-case UTF-8 chars as uppercase UTF-8